 • How will you know when you have achieved your goals?
 It is important to dream big and to reach for the stars as a long-term end goal, but are your goals achievable in the short, medium, and long-term?

-• Are your goals realistic, relevant, reasonable, and results-oriented given the resources you have access to?
+goals?
+Ho ow will you know you have achieved them?
+What • once you launch it? • six months after you launch it?
+Are your goals realistic, relevant, reasonable, and results-oriented given the resources you have access to?